wurstscript/wurstscript.github.io/_doc/manual/concepts_advanced.md

 	asNumberList(10)
 ```

 All the calls to `asNumberList` are valid in this example and the benefit is apparent.
-We can pass any amount of integers to the function but we only need to implement it once.
+We can pass any amount of integers to the function, but we only need to implement it once.

 # Lambdas and Closures